-(e) Network Environment Research
+(d) Network Environment Research

 This subprogram supports basic research to enable scientists, individually or in teams, to easily find and access the unique scientific facilities and data, and to interact with peers or facilities staff involved in a scientific discovery process.
-Research topics of interest include: (1) software defined network control plane algorithms and mechanisms needed to build and operate future end-to-end terabit rate networks; (2) data management algorithms, tools, and services needed to support distributed science activities; 3) Theories, services, and tools needed to create productive software development and execution environments; (4) theories, algorithms, tools, and services needed to create diverse computing environments where multiple resources can be combined in unique ways to suit the needs of the science community; (5) mechanisms and theories needed to support distributed data intensive scientific discovery; (6) mechanisms and theories to enable scientists to interact with their peers and technical staff that operate a scientific facility; (7) analytical models and simulation environments needed to understand how distributed applications behave in network infrastructures; and (8) tools and services needed to support physical experiments in testbeds and production networks.
+Research topics of interest include: (1) software defined network control plane algorithms and mechanisms needed to build and operate future end-to-end terabit rate networks; (2) data management algorithms, tools, and services needed to support distributed science activities; (3) theories, algorithms, tools, and services needed to create diverse computing environments where multiple resources can be combined in unique ways to suit the needs of the science community; (4) mechanisms and theories needed to support distributed data intensive scientific discovery; (5) mechanisms and theories to enable scientists to interact with their peers and technical staff that operate a scientific facility; (6) analytical models and simulation environments needed to understand how distributed applications behave in network infrastructures; and (7) tools and services needed to support physical experiments in testbeds and production networks.